mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type ProductId: string
     :param ProductId:

-      The identifier of the ProvisionedProduct object.
+      The identifier of the provisioned product.